omxhealth/simple_pages/README.md

           |- show.html.erb
           |- about_us.html.erb

-So you can access the views getting:
+So you can access the views as:

     http://localhost:3000/pages/about-us